 Field Description 00h PAD Pad bytes.
-0 to 3 bytes of 00h as required to fill out the overall PCIe VDM data to be an integral number of dwords.
-Because only packets with the EOM bit set to 1b are allowed to be less than the transfer unit size, packets that have the EOM bit set to 0b will already be dword aligned, and will thus not require any pad bytes and will have a pad length of 00b.
+0 to 3 bytes of $00h$ as required to fill out the overall PCIe VDM data to be an integral number of dwords.
+Because only packets with the EOM bit set to $1b$ are allowed to be less than the transfer unit size, packets that have the EOM bit set to $0b$ will already be dword aligned, and will thus not require any pad bytes and will have a pad length of $00b$ .
 TLP Digest / ECRC (32 bits).
 TLP Digest / ECRC (End-to-end CRC).
 This field is defined for all PCIe TLPs (Transaction Layer Packets).
 Device support for this field is optional.
-However, per PCIe v2.1/3.X/4.0: "If a device Function is enabled to generate ECRC, it must calculate and apply ECRC for all TLPs originated by the Function.
+However, per PCIe v2.1/3.X/4.X/5.X: "If a device Function is enabled to generate ECRC, it must calculate and apply ECRC for all TLPs originated by the Function.
 If the device supports generating this field, it must support it for all TLPs."
-Additionally, per PCIe v2.1/3.X/4.0, if the ultimate PCI Express Receiver of the TLP does not support ECRC checking, the receiver must ignore the TLP Digest.
+Additionally, per PCIe v2.1/3.X/4.X/5.X, if the ultimate PCI Express Receiver of the TLP does not support ECRC checking, the receiver must ignore the TLP Digest.

-6.2 Supported media
+208 6.2 Supported media

-- This physical transport binding has been designed to work with the following media as defined in DSP0239 and listed in Table 2.
+This physical transport binding has been designed to work with the following media as defined in DSP0239 and listed in Table 2.
 Use of this binding with other types of physical media is not covered by this specification.
-Refer to DSP0239 for all supported physical media by MCTP transport bindings. - An implementation that is compliant with this specification shall at least support one of the PCIe media listed in Table 2.
+Refer to DSP0239 for all supported physical media by MCTP transport bindings.

+An implementation that is compliant with this specification shall at least support one of the PCIe media listed in Table 2.
+Note that the CXL is built on the PCI Express (PCIe) physical and electrical interface.